-The Women’s Studies Honors Program provides an opportunity for concentrators to complete a comprehensive, original independent project under the guidance of a Women’s Studies faculty mentor as the culmination to their undergraduate studies.
+The Women’s Studies and Gender and Health Honors Program provides an opportunity for majors to complete a comprehensive, original independent project under the guidance of a Women’s Studies faculty mentor as the culmination to their undergraduate studies.
 Students should choose topics on which they have already done some academic study.
-Those interested in pursuing honors should begin to consider it in their sophomore year and discuss their interests with a concentration advisor.
+Those interested in pursuing honors should begin to consider it in their sophomore year and discuss their interests with a Women's Studies advisor.
 Students learn the research and analytical skills necessary to complete an honors thesis in WS 389 (the Junior Honors Seminar) during the winter term of their junior (or in special cases, sophomore) year.
 The thesis is researched and written in the senior year.
-Students present their theses orally at the Honors Colloquium held in April each year.
-The Director of Undergraduate Studies (DUS) serves as the Honors Concentration Advisor in Women’s Studies.
+Students present their theses orally at the Honors Colloquium held in April.
+The Director of Undergraduate Studies (DUS) serves as the Honors Advisor in Women’s Studies.

 Only tenure track members of the Women’s Studies faculty may serve as honors thesis advisors in Women’s Studies.
 On occasion, exceptions to this policy may be made in consultation with the Director of Undergraduate Studies.
-A Women’s Studies faculty listing can be found by clicking here.
+Women’s Studies faculty listing.

-Women's Studies concentrators who have maintained an overall G.P.A. of at least 3.4 and a 3.5 G.P.A. in Women’s Studies (including the prerequisite) may apply for an honors concentration.
-Applicants must have completed or plan to complete WS 240 (Introduction to Women’s Studies) and WS 330 (Feminist Thought) by the end of their junior year and must demonstrate both the interest and capacity to carry out the comprehensive independent work required to complete an honors thesis.
+Women's Studies and Gender and Health majors who have maintained an overall G.P.A. of at least 3.4 and a 3.5 G.P.A. in Women’s Studies (including the prerequisite) may apply for honors.
+Women's Studies applicants must have completed or plan to complete WS 240 (Introduction to Women’s Studies) and WS 330 (Feminist Thought) by the end of their junior year; Gender and Health applicants must have completed or plan to complete WS 220/Nursing 220 (Perspectives in Women's Health) and either WS 330 (Feminist Thought) or WS 331 (Feminist Theoretical Perspectives in Gender and Health) by the end of their junior year.
+All students must demonstrate both the interest and capacity to carry out the comprehensive independent work required to complete an honors thesis.

 WS 389 Junior Honors Seminar